myravee/Business-Data-Analysis-Portfolio/README.md

 ## Portfolio Projects - Business Analysis
 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

+Business Analysis specialized knowledge:
+- Technical assistance, support, triage, research, and troubleshooting for enterprise data systems in support of internal stakeholders and systems users.
+- Assists business units with the transition of resources, individuals, and business processes impacted by projects.
+- Leads the planning, review, and execution of select university projects.
+- Translates and communicates the needs of end users with developers and advocates for progress and improvement of campus systems.
+- Maintains institutional data integrity and aids with business intelligence and reporting.
+- Defines and promotes effective documentation internally and externally to IT.